State Children's Ombudsman Offices

 |

-The TCCY shall make recommendations regarding the child welfare system; advocate; publish annual reports; review licensing standards; monitor foster care review boards.
+The TCCY shall make recommendations regarding the state’s child welfare system; coordinate the development of youth services programs; investigate complaints; publish annual reports; review licensing standards; and monitor foster care review boards.

 |